nischalgarg/pBot/README.md

 _____________________________________________________________________________________________________________________________________________________

+# Keyword Recognition

 The bot can recognise certain phrases and keywords, listed as follows:

-Recognises (Hey, Hi, Hello) --> Replies with a greeting and command /start Recognises ('Who are you', 'Who is this') --> Replies with "I am your bot" and instructions to restart the bot.
+Recognises (Hey, Hi, Hello) --> Replies with a greeting and command /start

+Recognises ('Who are you', 'Who is this') --> Replies with "I am your bot" and instructions to restart the bot.

-Recognises ('wallet' in user_message) --> Replies with link to persistence wallet Recognises ('comdex' in user_message) --> Replies with link to the comdex product
+Recognises ('comdex' in user_message) --> Replies with link to the comdex product

 Recognises a bunch of other keyowrds that are associated with queries that are to be answered.
-All those questions and their answers can be found in the comments in the code file.
+All those questions and their answers can be found in the comments in the [code file](texts.py).

 ____________________________________________________________________________________________________________________________________________________

-Setup and Limitations
+# Setup and Limitations

 Bot is deployed on heroku server with the app name 'persistence-test-bot' under its free tier.
 The features of the same are as follows